Harbin Russians: Under Chinese control

 On September 8, 1920, the Republic of China announced that it would no longer recognize the Russian consulates in China.
 On September 23, China ceased relations with representatives of the Russian Empire and deprived Russians of extraterritorial rights.
 Overnight, Russians in China found themselves stateless.
-Shortly afterward, the Chinese government took over control of the institutions in Harbin such as courts, police, prison, post office, and some research and educational institutions.
+Shortly afterward, the Chinese government took over control of institutions in Harbin such as courts, police, prison, post office, and some research and educational institutions.

 In 1924, an agreement was signed in Beijing regarding the control of the Chinese Eastern Railway.
 The agreement stated that only Soviet and Chinese citizens could be employed by the CER.
 This meant the Harbin Russians had to choose not only their nationality, but also their political identity.
-Many Harbin Russians took Soviet citizenship for patriotic reasons.
+Many Harbin Russians took Soviet citizenship for patriotic reasons or a genuine support for communism.
 However, there were also Harbin Russians who remained stateless who were eventually let go from CER.
 Gradually, the national and the political identity of the Harbin Russians split the group into opposing sides.
-This led to a strong Soviet presence in Harbin.
+This eventually led to a strongly pro-Soviet sentiment in Harbin.

-In 1929, the Congregation of Marian Fathers of the Immaculate Conception opened the Lyceum St. Nicholas, which educated Christian male elite until 1949.
+In 1929, the Congregation of Marian Fathers of the Immaculate Conception opened the Lyceum St. Nicholas, which educated the Christian male elite until 1949.

 Japanese occupation

 In the 1930s, the Japanese occupied Manchuria, and turned it into the puppet state of Manchukuo.
 In 1935, the Soviet Union sold its share of the China Eastern Railway to Japan via Manchukuo.
 In the spring and summer of 1935, thousands of Harbin Russians went on trains with their passports and belongings, and left for the Soviet Union.

-From 1932 to 1945, Harbin Russians had a difficult time under the Manchukuo régime, and the Japanese occupation.
-Some Harbin Russians initially thought the occupation was good, hoping that the Japanese would help them in their anti-Soviet struggles and provide protection from the Chinese, who were desperately trying to restore sovereignty over Harbin.

 Many Harbin Russians returned to the Soviet Union after 1935.
+After the return most of them were arrested, accused of anti-Soviet activities and a large number of them were executed.

 Some Harbin Russians moved to other cities, such as Shanghai, Beijing, Tianjin, and Qingdao, and eventually left China.
 By the 1930s, Shanghai's Russian community had grown to 25,000.